 Although Jesus Christ accomplished our redemption, we are “heirs of God and joint heirs with Christ, if only we suffer with him so that we may also be glorified with him.”
 (Rom 8:17)

-The crosses some people bear are much heavier than our own, as the pains of this life ― the opportunities for redemptive suffering ― are not distributed equally or even proportionately among humanity.
-Scripture assures we are capable of carrying whatever cross God asks of us, because we will receive strength to endure the cross.
+Some people’s crosses are much heavier than ours, as life pains ― the opportunities for redemptive suffering ― are distributed unequally or proportionately among humanity.
+Scripture assures we are capable of carrying whatever cross God gives us, because we receive strength to endure the cross.

 “No temptation has overtaken you, but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure.”
 (1 Corinthians 10:13)

-In the victim soul, such redemptive suffering takes an intense, personal form, a gift of grace often accompanied by mystical phenomena, such as visions and locutions, along with seasons of excruciating physical and spiritual pain.
+The victim soul’ redemptive suffering takes an intense and personal form of grace often accompanied by mystical phenomena, such as visions and locutions, with excruciating physical and spiritual pains.

 St. Faustina Kowalska (1905-1938), Apostle of Divine Mercy, suffered invisible stigmata.
 St. Pio of Pietrelcina (1887-1968) had poor health and frequent physical and spiritual attacks from the devil.